Binamra00/BERT-Sentiment-Analysis/Data Preprocessor/README.md

 test_clean.csv: The final, held-out test set for unbiased evaluation (25,000 reviews).

 Each CSV file contains the following columns: review_text, sentiment_label, and star_rating.

-## Acknowledgement
-This project was developed in a collaborative partnership between the author and Google's Gemini.
-The overall architecture, design patterns, and strategic direction were conceived by the author, who then leveraged Gemini as an AI programming partner.
-Through an iterative process of instruction and feedback, Gemini assisted in generating, refactoring, and documenting the code to bring the author's vision to life.